March of Styria: History

 After the Slavic settlement of the Eastern Alps from about 590 and the establishment of the Principality of Carantania in the 7th century, the area had fallen under Bavarian suzerainty, when about 740 Prince Boruth asked Duke Odilo for help against invading Avar forces.
 Incorporated into the Carolingian Empire by Charlemagne, those territories were later (843) assigned to the East Francia.
 Frankish manoralism was introduced and the northwestern areas were resettled by Bavarian peasants.
 The population was Christianized by the Archbishops of Salzburg.
 However, large parts of former Carantania were again lost during the invasion of Hungarian troops culminating in the East Frankish defeat in the 907 Battle of Pressburg.

 King Otto I of Germany ended the Hungarian invasions in the 955 Battle of Lechfeld.
 In the aftermath, the former Carantanian lands were reconquered up to the Lafnitz River in the east.
 When in 976 King Otto II separated the Duchy of Carinthia from the Bavarian stem duchy, it included the marches of Verona, Istria, Carniola, and the marchia Carantana (Styria), comprising the adjacent eastern territory beyond the Koralpe range on to the Mur, Mürz and Enns rivers.
 In 1042/43 further territory east of the Mur up to Pitten and the Leitha river was conquered by King Henry III of Germany, who finally defeated the Hungarian forces in the 1044 Battle of Ménfő.

 The Carantanian lands were largely settled by Germans and Christianized by the Archbishops of Salzburg.
 In 1004, the Bavarian count palatines of the Aribonid dynasty founded the Benedictine nunnery of Göss, which was elevated to an Imperial abbey by Emperor Henry II in 1020.
-Archbishop Gebhard of Salzburg established Admont Abbey in 1074, and St. Lambrecht's Abbey was founded as a proprietary monastery of the noble House of Eppenstein two years later.
+Archbishop Gebhard of Salzburg established Admont Abbey in 1074, and Saint Lambert's Abbey was founded as a proprietary monastery of the noble House of Eppenstein two years later.
 Further cloister foundations included the Cistercian abbey of Rein in 1129, Seckau Abbey in 1140, Spital am Semmering in 1160, the Augustinian monastery of Vorau in 1163, and the charterhouse of Seitz (Žiče) in 1164.